jdiaz97/IUCNRedList.jl/README.md

 ### `set_token`

-This will give you acess to the API funcionalities
+This will give you access to the API funcionalities

 ```julia
 set_token(IUCNtoken::String)